aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to XLSB in C++ Applications" h2="Convert MHTML to XLSB in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to XLSB</h2>
+MHTML (MIME HTML) is a web page archive format that combines resources such as images, audio, and video into a single file.
+It is used to save webpages for offline viewing and is supported by most web browsers.
+XLSB (Excel Binary) is a binary file format used by Microsoft Excel.
+It is a faster and more efficient file format than the XLSX format and is used to store large spreadsheets.
+Converting MHTML to XLSB can help to reduce the size of the file and make it easier to share and store.

-Converting MHTML to XLSB in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+<h2>How Aspose.Total Helps for MHTML to XLSB Conversion</h2>
+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert MHTML to XLSB in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting MHTML to XLSB is a simple two-step process.
+In the first step, you can export MHTML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSB.
+Aspose.Total for C++ makes it easy to convert MHTML to XLSB in C++ with just a few lines of code.
+It also provides a wide range of features such as support for various file formats, the ability to manipulate documents, and the ability to create and edit spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}